 Following the work of Mickolus, Sandler, and Murdock terrorism is defined in this article as "the use or threat of use of anxiety-inducing extra normal violence for political purposes by any individual or group, whether acting for or in opposition to established governmental authority, where such action is intended to influence the attitudes and behavior of a target group wider than victims" (1989, xiii).
-The choice for this definition is logical because the data this empirical study relies on is taken from the exhaustive account on international/transnational terrorist acts developed by Edward Mickolus.
-Nongovernmental terrorism, the sub-category of terrorism with which this article is concerned, is any action that matches the above definition, yet is not directly perpetrated by state agents or by groups receiving direct orders from it.2
+The choice for this definition is logical because the data this empirical study relies on is taken from the exhaustive account on international/transnational terrorism with which this article is concerned, is any action that matches the above definition, yet is not directly perpetrated by state agents or by groups receiving direct orders from it.2

 One important conceptual clarification that needs to be made before proceeding with this analysis refers to the differences between guerrilla actions and terrorism.
 This issue is particularly relevant in the Latin American context, for guerrilla movements in this region have often relied on terrorism as a strategy to advance their goals.
 There is a common perception that the difference between terrorism and guerrilla warfare is determined by the nature of their victims: whereas terrorism is conducted against innocent civilians, guerrilla attacks are only perpetrated against military targets.
-This reasoning, however, is mistaken for terrorist organizations commonly attack military objectives while, conversely, guerrillas often engage in terrorist activity aimed at nonmilitary targets.3 Therefore, rather than their targets, the main difference between terrorist and guerrilla organizations is the strategy these groups employ to challenge existing governments.
+This reasoning, however, is mistaken for terrorist organizations commonly attack military targets.3 Therefore, rather than their targets, the main difference between terrorist and guerrilla organizations is the strategy these groups employ to challenge existing governments.
 Terrorists generally attempt to destabilize states through sporadic and highly visible attacks aimed at creating commotion among the population.
 They operate only in cities and tend to function in small cells.
 In turn, guerrillas endeavor to establish liberated areas in the countryside and to set up small military units that gradually try to grow in strength in order to reach a point at which they are openly able to challenge the state (Laqueur 1987, 144-48).